SiNa88/docker-registry/README.md

-# Private-Docker-registry
+# Private Docker registry

-Settingup a private Docker registry through MinIO repository
+Setting up a private Docker registry on a MinIO repository

 ## Running a docker registry with Minio S3 backend